 It was an exciting option in the bitcoin wallet industry.
 Circle had a hybrid system, which means that it translated transfers of fiat currency like USD into bitcoins once a transfer was made to your account, without forcing the sender to buy bitcoins at all.
 This made its platform a de facto payment platform as well as a wallet.
 To mitigate volatility while transactions were being made, Circle absorbed the risk by freezing the rates the second the transaction was initiated and until it was completed.
 In terms of security, Circle has all of its customer’s funds insured.

 Unfortunately the company decided to stop allowing its customers to sell and buy bitcoin.
 Reports surfaced on Wednesday December 7th, 2016, asserting that Circle will no longer offer the bitcoin option.
 This Goldman Sachs funded payment service, decided to quit bitcoin because it never became a significant part of its business according to reports.

 A one to one digitalization of the wallet you are probably carrying with you at this very moment.
 Trezor keeps your funds secure by keeping them off line inside a disk on key-like device.
+This is a cold storage wallet.
 The device costs $99 USD, but it will remain under your watchful eye as you please.
 The wallet itself has two buttons: one to confirm an action and the other one to deny it.
 It is easy to use and compatible with Windows and Linux.
 Read Full Trezor Wallet Review.

 Now that you have picked a wallet, lets put some coins in it!
 Read our guide on Buying Bitcoins.